assylzhanb/React_todolist/to-do/README.md

+Run
+"npm start"

-Run npm start in the folder
+in the folder